pypancsv/pypancsv/docs/pres201810a/index.md

 df3sorted = df3.sort_values(by=['D.O.B.'], ascending=[True])
 print(df3sorted[['First','Last','D.O.B.']])
 ```
+* Note the "double brackets" in the 2nd line of code.
+By putting a "list of column names" inside the outer brackets following the name of our `df3sorted` "Pandas Dataframe," we are specifying that we only want to see the data from those columns in our output.
+  * This is handy when we are working with data that has as lot of columns, but we only need to see a few to spot-check.
 * You should see the following output _(did we actually sort people from oldest to youngest?)_:
 ```
       First        Last      D.O.B.